This article about lead belaying is part of the book - Rock Climbing Basics: The Beginner's Guide.

 Then slide your hands one at a time back down the rope so you are ready to give more slack.
 Make sure not to let go of the brake rope!

-Once they've clipped the quickdraw but are still below it, they're effectively on a mini top rope, so you'll need to take in a small amount of rope until they're level with the quickdraw.
-At this point, you'll continue giving slack rope out again so they can go above it.
+Once the climber has clipped the quickdraw but is still below it, they're effectively on a mini top rope, so you'll need to take in a small amount of rope until they're level with the quickdraw.

 If the leader takes a big fall from above a bolt, the force will be much greater than a simple top rope fall, so it will be much harder to hold – keep a tight grip on the brake rope and pay attention!